singularlogic/mitigate-documentation/docs/pc_questions.rst

 .. image:: assets/bp_3.png

-- Upon succesful declaration of the new business  the list of declare business partners  will be update it.
+- Upon succesful declaration of the new business partner  the list of declare business partners  will be update it.

 .. image:: assets/bp.png